-REMARK 3.4.
-Algorithm 2 actually provides a cyclic column-wise block coordinate descent scheme, i.e. the columns are updated in a cyclic order.
+Remark 3.4.
+Algorithm 2 actually provides a cyclic CBCD scheme, i.e., the columns are updated in a cyclic order.
 We can similarly implement the greedy order, stochastic order (sampling with replacement), or randomly permuted order (sampling without replacement) which often appear in classical block coordinate descent algorithms.
-However, as we will show in Section 5, these strategies will not help to improve the performance of the cyclic CBCD.
-Therefore, we omit the detailed descriptions and analysis of these strategies.
+However, as we will show in section 5, these strategies will not help to improve the performance of the cyclic CBCD.
+Therefore, we omit the detailed descriptions and analyses of these strategies.

-Before claiming that Algorithm 2 can find \bar{X} in Step 3 of Algorithm 1, we need to answer two questions: can we cheaply calculate a solution or feasible point achieving sufficient function value reduction and asymptotic small stepsize safe guard (3.10)-(3.11)?
+Before claiming that Algorithm 2 can find X in step 3 of Algorithm 1, we need to answer two questions: can we cheaply calculate a solution or feasible point achieving sufficient function value reduction and asymptotic small step size safeguard (3.10)-(3.11)?
 Does Algorithm 2 provide a feasible point of problem (1.1) satisfying (2.6)?
 We answer these two questions in the following two subsections.

 3.2.1.
-Solving the CBCD Subproblem.
+Solving the CBCD subproblem.
 In this subsection, we discuss how to obtain a feasible trial point of subproblem (3.9) efficiently.
-We notice that the second constraint of (3.9) restricts the variable x lying in the null
+We notice that the second constraint of (3.9) restricts the variable x lying in the null space of $X{\overline{i}}$.
+Hence, we can use the variable change $x = (I_n - X{\overline{i}}X{\overline{i}}^{\top})x$ to reduce this constraint.